Bonus Disputes: A Guide for New York Financial Executives

 Large bonuses awarded in the financial industry are often the subject of headlines, with the Washington Post recently reporting an average Wall Street payout of $184,220 in 2017.
 However, while the media focuses its coverage on these climbing earnings and the political implications behind them, less attention is paid to instances where financial employees are denied such sums.
 However, such cases are frequently the cause of disputes between employers and professionals in the financial service industry.
 When New York bonus disputes arise, they are arbitrated before a Financial Industry Regulatory Authority (FINRA) panel.
+The Ottinger Firm has been handling bonus disputes cases since 1999.

 How New York Bonus Disputes Arise